junething/librar.io/README.md

 # Librar.io

-A prototype of a website designed to collate educational content from around the internet.
+An unfinished website designed to collate educational content from around the internet.
+Biult using C#/HTML/CSS, ASP.NET Core and Blazor

 Has the ability to embed content from YouTube, Vimeo, Peertube, Soundcloud and more with a unified comment section, access and sharing system.